hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 `DELETE /admin/users/:id`

-This endpoint will delete a user's account from Terraform Enterprise.
+This endpoint deletes a user's account from Terraform Enterprise.
 Users cannot be deleted if they are the last remaining owner of any organizations.
 These organizations must be given a new owner or deleted first.

 Parameter | Description
 ----------|------------